hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ```http
   DELETE /vmdetails/id/5
 ```
-Admin user can delete any other VM.Authentication is required.
+Admin user can delete any other VM.authentication is required.

 ```json
 {